-Membership in the Alachua County ARESŪ program requires residence in Alachua County, a valid amateur radio license, active participation in training and ARESŪ events or activations, and the registration in the North Florida Section database.
+Membership in the Alachua County ARESŪ program no longer requires residence in Alachua County, but does require a valid amateur radio license, active participation in training and ARESŪ events or activations, and the registration in the North Florida Section database.

 Division of Forestry wildfire information and maps